-As of each of December 31, 2022 and 2021, the Company did not have any unrecognized tax benefits that, if recognized, would have a material impact on its effective tax rate for each such respective year.
-The Company recognizes interest and penalties related to uncertain tax positions as income tax expense.
-The Company does not anticipate its total unrecognized tax benefits as of December 31, 2022 will significantly change due to settlement of examination or the expiration of statutes of limitation during the next 12 months.
-The Company is currently unaware of any uncertain tax positions that could result in significant additional payments, accruals or other material deviation in this estimate over the next 12 months.
+As of each of December 31, 2023 and 2022, the Company had unrecognized tax benefits that, if recognized, would impact its effective tax rate by \$0.5 million and \$0.1 million, respectively.
+The Company recognizes interest and penalties related to uncertain tax positions as income tax expense, which has cumulatively been immaterial to its financial statements.
+The Company does not anticipate its total unrecognized tax benefits as of December 31, 2023 will significantly change due to settlement of examination or the expiration of statutes of limitation during the next

+12 months.
+The Company is currently unaware of any uncertain tax positions that could result in significant additional payments, accruals or other material deviation in this estimate over the next 12 months

 The Company is subject to taxation in the United States, various states and several foreign jurisdictions.
-Due to the Company's net carryover of unused operating losses, all years from 2001 forward remain subject to future examination by the U.S. federal and state tax authorities.
+Due to the Company's net carryover of unused operating losses, all years from 2003 forward remain subject to future examination by the U.S. federal and state tax authorities.
 The Company's foreign tax returns are open to audit under the statutes of limitation of the respective foreign countries in which its subsidiaries are located.
 With the exception of Russia, the Company considers all undistributed earnings of its foreign subsidiaries indefinitely reinvested.